isabella232/net-two-factor-auth/part3-web.md

 ```

 #Testing the app
 Hit **F5** and run the app.
-If you haven't already registered an account, click on the user name in the top right corner.
-This will take you to the manage profile page.
+If you haven't already registered an account, click on the username in the top right corner.
+This will take you to the page where you can manage your profile.

 ![](Images/part3/profilepage.png)

-1. Click add phone number (remember to enter it in international format i.e **1**5612600684)
+1. Click Add Phone Number; remember to enter it in the international format (i.e **1**5612600684)
 2. Enter the code you received in an SMS
-3. Click enable Two Factor Auth, and log off and log in again you should now see it below:
+3. Click enable two-factor authentication
+4. Log off and log back in; you should now see it below:

 ![enter code](Images/part3/entercode.png)

-4. Click next and enter the code in the next window.
+5. Click Next and enter the code in the following window.

 ![verify code](Images/part3/verifycode.png)

-This tutorial showed you how easy it is to enable Two Factor Auth on an ASP.net Identity application using Sinch.
+Now you see how easy it is to enable two-factor authentication on an ASP.NET Identity application using Sinch.